-All eyes on Manchin as Republicans prepare to again block voting rights legislation
+All eyes on Manchin after Republicans again block voting rights legislation

 But the realities of the Senate — with a razor-thin Democratic majority and a united Republican minority empowered by the long-standing filibuster rule requiring a 60-vote supermajority to advance most legislation — continue to make progress difficult and wholly dependent on the willingness of key Democratic senators to change their views on modifying the Senate’s rules.

+Wednesday’s vote, which would have paved the way for a floor debate on voting rights, failed 51 to 49, with 60 votes needed to advance the legislation.
+For procedural reasons, Schumer joined all 50 Republicans in voting no.

-Wednesday’s vote is meant in part to demonstrate the depth of the Republican opposition to one of those senators, Sen. Joe Manchin III (D-W.Va.), who played a leading role in crafting a narrower alternative to the sprawling bill that Senate Republicans blocked in June.
+The vote was meant, in part, to demonstrate the depth of the Republican opposition to one of the holdouts over changing the filibuster rule, Sen. Joe Manchin III (D-W.Va.), who played a leading role in crafting a narrower alternative to the sprawling bill that Senate Republicans blocked in June.

 Revised Democratic voting bill drops controversial provisions, tweaks others as pressure for action mounts